surma/surma.dev/content/things/portrait-mode.md

   <figcaption>The start and end of depth of field is clearly visible.</figcaption>
 </figure>

 If you look up how to achieve this shallow depth of field, most photography resources will say “use a wide aperture” and “use a long lens”.
-And that is somewhat true, and we will figure out why!
+And that is somewhat true, and my goal is to figure out where exactly the nuance is.

 > **Be warned!** Photography terminology is a mess and correlation established in experiments is often mistaken for causation.
 One of my goals for this article is to clear up as much as possible.